Sebastianhju/Runeterra-5e/Items/Uncommon Items.md

 - Dagger
 - Attunement

-**Tribute**: Whenever you deal damage to a target, you gain gold equal to the damage dealt.
-Up to a maximum of 300 gold.
+**Tribute**: The next time you deal damage to a target, you gain gold equal to the damage dealt.
+Once this action is used, it cannot be used again until 18 seconds have passed.

 **Quest**: Whenever you've gained 300 gold using this item, it transforms into _Shard of True Ice._